 First approved: April 2011

-An applicant who reports an offence deemed to be minor but who otherwise meets all registration requirements will be granted a certificate of registration, at the discretion of College staff, provided the circumstances related to the matter do not provide any doubt as to the applicant’s suitability to become a member of the College.
+An applicant who reports an offence or academic misconduct deemed to be minor but who otherwise meets all registration requirements will be granted a certificate of registration, at the discretion of College staff, provided the circumstances related to the matter do not provide any doubt as to the applicant’s suitability to become a registrant of the College.

 An applicant who has reported in their online application or on a Declaration of Good Character a finding of guilt, or that he or she is the subject of a current proceeding, for any offence will be asked to provide additional information.
 College staff will review the application and supporting material, and decide whether this policy can be applied.
-The applicant will be notified of the outcome within five to 10 business days.
+The applicant will be notified of the outcome.

 This policy is only applicable where the offence which the applicant has committed or been charged with: